 It is a well-known fact that yoga promotes mindfulness and meditation.
 Knowing how to better control your breathing is a key facet of aerial yoga or yoga in general.
 While you’re suspended mid-air, you get more aware of your breathing hence getting to a more relaxed state.
 Over time, your lung capacity will improve as well.

 Move Beyond Fear of Inversions

-Another advantage is that it’s okay to “fall off balance” without the fear of falling out of the pose and injuring yourself.
+Another advantage is that you would feel completely fine to “fall off balance” without the fear of falling out of the pose and injuring yourself.
 In the back of your head, you know that you have the support that can carry your whole body weight throughout the routine.

 Master Any Asana

 The yoga hammock can be used throughout an entire class for all mat yoga poses, including seated meditation, sun salutations, inversions and even finishing with a floating savasana, also known as the “cocoon.”
 Yoga Asana is about developing strong core stability and flexibility while clearing any mental roadblocks that would disturb your inner peace.

 Through persistent practice, you can master any yoga poses, and the hammock will make it easier than ever before!
 So it is about time you tried using a yoga hammock or yoga swing.

 You’ll improve your yoga practice leaps and bounds!